-- have completed RHET 1311 and 1312 English Composition, SPCH 1300, MATH 1302 (see advisor) with a grade of C or greater in each of these courses
+- Have completed RHET 1311 and RHET 1312 English Composition, ACOM 1300, MATH 1321 or MATH 1302 (see advisor) with a grade of C or greater in each of these courses; and

-Retention decisions are the responsibility of the faculty.
-Once admitted, students are required to maintain a 2.75 grade point average, with at least a C in all courses specific to the elementary program.
-In addition, students’ professional behaviors, content knowledge, and classroom performance will be evaluated throughout the program.
+Students’ professional behaviors, content knowledge, and classroom performance will be evaluated throughout the program.
 Successful completion of the licensure program is not based solely on the number of course credits, but requires demonstration of specified professional knowledge, skills, and behaviors.
 While a student may require additional time to meet some performance expectations, the faculty may limit that time and reserves the right to remove a student from the program should appropriate progress not be demonstrated.

 - Completion of all courses on degree plan with grades as required and passing scores on all required Praxis II and other exams (see Licensure Officer for correct exams to take).